diversity

 We acknowledged that Camera Nazionale Della Moda Italiana holds an event, at its second edition, named: “Including Diversity”.

-Specifically, on Sept 20th – today – Camera Moda will discuss diversity and inclusion to promote both matters within the Italian fashion system.
-If you happen to read about it, you may think that the intent is noble and words strong.
-Everything looks so on point.
+Specifically, on Sept 20th – today – Camera Moda will address diversity and inclusion to promote both matters within the Italian fashion system.
+If you happen to read about it, you might think the intent is noble and the words powerful.
+Everything seems on point.

 Yes, agreed.
-If only words correspond to facts.
+If only words truly aligned with actions.

 As we wrote in one of our recent posts, inclusion and diversity are much-discussed topics in the fashion field.
 We call them “the fashion bullshit” – because the smell of marketing is so strong.